BenjieEdroso/team-page/README.md

 ### Goal:

-Create a 404 not found page.The page should be responsive.
+Create a my page team.The page should be responsive.

 ### User story: